TejasBandi/Brain_Tumor/README.md

-This README is designed to give your project a professional, "industry-standard" feel.
-It highlights your technical stack, the deep learning logic, and the high-impact visualization work you did in Tableau.
+Brain Tumor Detection & Architectural Benchmarking

-Brain Tumor Detection & Architectural Benchmarking This project focuses on the detection and classification of brain tumors from MRI imaging using three state-of-the-art Deep Learning architectures: ResNet50, VGG16, and Xception.
+This project focuses on the detection and classification of brain tumors from MRI imaging using three state-of-the-art Deep Learning architectures: ResNet50, VGG16, and Xception.
 The goal was to compare architectural performance and interpretability using a unified diagnostic dashboard.

 📊 Performance Dashboard